-Rooms, for single or twin occupancy are located on ground, first, second and third floors.
+Rooms, for single or twin occupancy, are located on the ground, first, second and third floors.
 Many rooms have their own private shower and toilet; all have tea and coffee making facilities, free WiFi and a refrigerator.
-The college’s accommodation also includes standard single study bedrooms and our popular twin ‘sets’.
+The college’s accommodation also includes standard single study bedrooms and their popular twin ‘sets’.
 Standard Rooms have shared bathroom and toilet facilities between approximately four rooms.
 Please note that not all facilities may be available on the same floor as your room.
 You may have to go up- or downstairs to find the nearest facilities.

 History to the present day